Drinks and gestational diabetes

-- Cows Milk - Advisable to perform a 'milk test' as mentioned above.
-Full fat/whole milk is best for lowering blood sugar levels as fat slows down the absorption of sugars into the body
+- Cows Milk – Advisable to perform a ‘milk test’ as mentioned above.
+Gold top, or full fat/whole milk is best for more stabilised blood sugar levels as fat slows down the absorption of sugars into the body

-- Almond milk - low fat, low carb and aids food to breakdown and a source of vitamin E
+- Almond milk – low fat, low carb, aids food to breakdown and a source of vitamin E

 - Soya Milk – low fat, high protein